Nad+ and Niacin: Can You Take Them Together?

 What happens when you take nad+ with niacin?

-Both NAD+ supplements and niacin (nicotinic acid) feed into the same downstream goal: keeping intracellular nicotinamide adenine dinucleotide (NAD+) levels high.
-NAD+ is a coenzyme used by every cell to power oxidative phosphorylation, DNA repair via PARPs, and sirtuin-driven gene regulation.
-Niacin is a classical vitamin B3 form that the body converts to NAD+ through the three-step Preiss-Handler pathway.
-Direct NAD+ products and newer precursors like NMN or NR feed in through other routes.
-Combining them gives the cell multiple raw materials to build NAD+ rather than relying on a single pathway.
+Both direct NAD+ supplements and niacin (nicotinic acid) aim at the same target: keeping intracellular nicotinamide adenine dinucleotide (NAD+) high.
+NAD+ is a coenzyme every cell uses for energy production, DNA repair, and sirtuin signaling.
+Niacin and direct NAD+ precursors reach the NAD+ pool through different biosynthetic routes, so taking them together gives the cell more than one raw material to work with rather than relying on a single pathway.

 Why is this important?

-NAD+ declines with age, and that decline is linked to mitochondrial dysfunction, impaired DNA repair, and reduced sirtuin signaling.
+NAD+ declines with age, and that decline tracks with mitochondrial dysfunction, impaired DNA repair, and reduced sirtuin activity.
 People take NAD+ precursors specifically to slow that drift.
-The catch is that the body has multiple enzymatic routes to NAD+, and saturating only one of them may give diminishing returns.
-Niacin uses the Preiss-Handler pathway and is processed primarily in the liver.
-Nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN) use a different salvage pathway.
-Direct NAD+ products are typically hydrolyzed in the gut to nicotinamide and ribose before re-assembly.
+Because the body has several enzymatic routes to NAD+, saturating only one of them may give diminishing returns — which is the rationale for pairing different B3 sources.

 What should you do?